willy-b/learning-rasp/README.md

 We generated 21 sentences which cover 100\% of the COGS input grammar ( Zeller et al 2023, https://www.fuzzingbook.org/html/GrammarCoverageFuzzer.html ) under those constraints (under the context free grammar, tree based assumption which turns out to be incorrect just for prepositional phrases):

-(note that if the prepositional phrase and complement phrase cases were added into one or two of 19 base grammar form examples only 19 total examples are actually needed, but we keep the recursive grammar parts separated for clarity here)
+(note that if the prepositional phrase and sentential complement cases were added into one or two of 19 base grammar form examples only 19 total examples are actually needed, but we keep the recursive grammar parts separated for clarity here)

 ```
 "the girl was painted",